binoyPeries/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the **Project Home** page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click the **Service** card.
-4. Connect to GitHub:
-   - Click **Authorize with GitHub** to connect your GitHub account.
+4. Click **Authorize with GitHub** to connect your GitHub account.
 If you haven’t connected your GitHub repository to Choreo, enter your GitHub credentials and select the repository you forked in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! note
         The **Choreo GitHub App** requires the following permissions: